isomerpages/govtech-corp/_about-us/What We Do/Our Digital Government Efforts.md

 ---
 #### Digital Government Efforts

-* What is digital government efforts
+* What are our digital government efforts
 * How it helps achieve our vision, mission and valuess
 * How it works alongside our capabilities

-- Our digital government efforts can be classified into these few areas:
+Our digital government efforts can be classified into these few areas:

 #### Tech for Public Good